Kari B. Henquinet

 El Salvador working with a geologist, we have examined social and geophysical vulnerability

 in a disaster relocation program.
-I am currently working with a team of scientists
+With a broader a team of scientists, I co-taught

-to plan an IRES NSF field school in El Salvador for summer 2021 on climate change
+an IRES NSF field school in El Salvador for summer 2021 and 2022 on climate change

-and agriculture.
-I have also co-advised three geology master’s students who integrated
+I have also co-advised three geology master’s students who integrated ethnography

-ethnography to research disaster risk in El Salvador and Jamaica, and water security
+to research disaster risk in El Salvador and Jamaica, and water security in Senegal.

 Intercultural, Service, and Experiential Learning